vatesfr/xen-orchestra/docs/docs/incremental_replication.md

 :::warning
 It is normal that you can't boot the copied VM directly: we protect it.
 The normal workflow is to make a clone and then work on it.

-This also affects VMs with "Auto Power On" enabled, because of our protections you can ensure these won't start on your CR destination if you happen to reboot it.
+This also affects VMs with "Auto Power On" enabled, because of our protections you can ensure these won't start on your Incremental replication destination if you happen to reboot it.
 :::

 ## Configure it